24lyhour/NUXT_V4/docs/shadcn-nuxt-setup.md

 1. Always use `~/` alias for imports within the app directory
 2. Components are auto-imported - no need to import them in scripts
 3. Use PascalCase for component names in templates
-4. File names are kebab-case but component names are PascalCase
+4. File names use camelCase convention (e.g., cardHeader.vue, dropdownMenuContent.vue)

 ## Troubleshooting